 Vainio’s 4th solo album on UK imprint Touch deserves isolated listening.
 Vainio’s matchless agility with sound comes through in subtle silences and tone shifts that defy the volume reliance of noise as a genre.
 Split into seven haunting chapters, the album instead requires you to strain your ears to hear its sonic minutiae.
 The opening track, “Roma A.D.
 2727,” introduces his dystopian post-industrial collage with a sub-bass that rumbles amidst sharp interruptions of white noise.
 The influence of the 20th Century Avant-Garde is evident in the musique concrète highlight; “Silences Traversés Des Mondes Et Des Anges,” with its thunderous backdrop of coastal rain and trill of birds flocking in the sky.

-Heijastuva - ‘reflected’ in Finnish - introduced two unlikely features into Vainio’s work: guitars and feedback.
+Heijastuva - ‘reflected’ in Finnish - introduced an unlikely feature into Vainio’s work: guitars.
 This is no mean feat, since guitars and ambient have often been bedfellows for the worst excesses of prog-wankery.
 Think of the sappy indulgences of David Gilmour or the early Manuel Göttsching.
 But Heijastuva is different.
 Much like the rest of Vainio’s music, the sounds here are modest and understated.
 Simple refrains swell and merge together, taking you under their hypnotic spell through seductive simplicity.
 I once heard this album described as being like “swimming inside of your limbic system”, with all memory and moods floating around one another.
-Indeed, Heijastuva’s title track offers the perfect elegy for Vainio’s life.
-Nostalgic refrains ebb and flow like the passing of time.
+Indeed, Heijastuva’s title track offers the perfect elegy for Vainio’s life, as nostalgic refrains ebb and flow like the passing of time.
 It’s a piece written to facilitate one thing: reflection.